A Local's Take on Orchha: 10 Years Living Among the Ruins

 Will Orchha change?

 Madhya Pradesh Tourism has plans — better roads, a sound-and-light show, more hotels.
-It will change.
-But slowly.
+Change will come, but slowly.
+Everything here has been moving slowly for 400 years, and no tourist brochure is likely to speed it up.
 That's the Orchha way.
-Everything here has been moving slowly for 400 years.
-I don't think a tourist brochure will speed it up.

 If You Go